-Inpatient hospital care - Medicare

-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.

-PA by your In-Network provider may be required Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.

-- If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Inpatient hospital care - Medicare Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally In-Network: admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day. \$200 copay per day for days 1 through 5 for each inpatient hospital admission/stay.
+PA by your In-Network provider may be required · · · · · · · · · · · · · · · · · · · Covered services include but are not limited to: There are no limitations to Semi-private room (or a private room if medically necessary) Meals including special diets medically necessary inpatient hospital days Regular nursing services Costs of special care units (such as intensive care or coronary care units) If you get authorized inpatient care at an out-of-network Drugs and medicationsLab tests hospital after your emergency condition is stabilized, your X-rays and other radiology services cost is the cost sharing you would pay at a network Necessary surgical and medical supplies Use of appliances, such as wheelchairs hospital.
+Operating and recovery room costs • Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Sonder Breathe Well (HMO C-SNP) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-Sonder Breathe Well (HMO C-SNP) follows the U.S. General Services Administration (www.gsa.gov) per diem rates for lodging and transportation costs.
-Maximum reimbursement for lodging and transportation is \$5000 per year.
+If Sonder Complete Health Advantage (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Sonder Complete Health Advantage (HMO) follows the U.S. General Services Administration (www.gsa.gov) per diem rates for lodging and transportation costs.
+Maximum